cloudblue/connect-extension-service-inquiring-notifications/README.md

 ## Support

-If you need any help or have any questions, please contact our [https://connect.cloudblue.com/community/help/contact-support/](Support Team).
+If you need any help or have any questions, please contact our Support team at https://connect.cloudblue.com/community/help/contact-support/.

 ## Contributing